IKIM-Essen/ClusterDocs/docs/course/class-08-r-analysis.md

 This class teaches the same RCC pattern for R: use interactive sessions to inspect, visualise, and explain; use Slurm jobs for expensive computation.

+For most users, VS Code with Remote - SSH is the suggested front end for R scripts, notebooks, environment files, and Slurm submissions.
+Install only the R extensions you need in the remote window, and keep data, package libraries, and generated results out of workspace-wide search and file watching.

 ## Learning goals

 After this class, you can: